Travel insurance for cruises

-The cost of UK cruise holiday insurance varies depending on your age, health, medical conditions and the cost of your cruise, amongst other factors like voluntary excess.
+The cost of cruise holiday insurance varies depending on your age, health, medical conditions and the cost of your cruise, amongst other factors like duration and destination.

 Another rule of thumb to bear in mind is that if you are between 35 and 59 years old, the cost of cruise insurance will be lower than if you are between the ages of 60-69.
 Prices can go up further for travellers above the age of 70.

 Most standard travel insurance policies do not normally include cruise cover, but many insurers will offer it as an optional add-on.